 Gary has served on the Governance Committee for Cody Rouge Community Action Alliance and the Board of Joy-Southfield Community Development Corporation.
 Gary is passionate about helping students achieve their dreams.
 As Founder/Executive Director of Conscious Communities, he and numerous volunteers, help to increase math & science test scores.
 This is accomplished by addressing environmental issues and health inequities.
 Graduate of the Leadership Academy sponsored by University of Michigan – Detroit, he’s been trained to build capacity, economic wealth, and sustainability.
 He also completed Southwest Solutions – Prosper Us Entrepreneurship Training, Kaufmann Fast Track and Build Institute’s – BUILD Social programs, which are designed for Metro Detroit residents in the City of Detroit seeking to start or expand a small business.
 And in 2018, Gary had the honor of being selected to participate in the Robert Wood Johnson Foundation – Culture of Health Leaders, three-year leadership development course.
 Culture of Health Leaders are people working in every ﬁeld and profession who want to use their inﬂuence to advance a Culture of Health where everyone living in America has a fair opportunity to live a long, healthy life.

-Kristin Kendall, Community Engagement & Special Projects Coordinator
+raven b thompson, Community Engagement & Special Projects Coordinator

 Colleen Joseph, Community Health Program Manager

 Colleen Joseph is the Community Health Program Manager at Joy Southfield who works alongside community members advancing health through improved nutrition and food access.
 Colleen believes everyone deserves access to proper nutrition and health care and she looks forward to serving the Joy Southfield community.